zoyron/portfolio/src/content/blog/p5js/redRose.md

 Here’s a quick rundown of how it works and the math behind it.

+### Where to write the code
+Make sure you're writing code in <a href="https://editor.p5js.org/" target="_blank">this editor</a>.
+Since we're  working with the library p5js, setting it up locally could be a hassle for beginners.
+Hence, we're writing the code online.

 ### The Math Behind the Magic
 - **Perlin Noise**: This is used to generate smooth, random changes in the radius and angle of the lines.
 Perlin noise helps create organic, flowing movements.